katur/dotfiles/osx_setup.md

 - Set the Dock to automatically disappear / reappear

-Finder Preferences changes:
+Finder > Preferences changes:

-- Change what shows up in "Favorites" sidebar to include home directory, and change default to home directory
+- Change what shows up in Favorites sidebar to include home directory, and change default to home directory
 - Show all filename extensions